cristivlas/sturddle-2/README.md

 # Sturddle 2

-Sturddle 2 is a fork of the Sturddle Chess Engine (https://github.com/cristivlas/sturddle-chess-engine) with many bug fixes and a rewritten (and trained from scratch) neural network.
+Sturddle 2 is a fork of my Sturddle Chess Engine (https://github.com/cristivlas/sturddle-chess-engine) with many bug fixes and a rewritten (and trained from scratch) neural network.

 ## Building the Engine